 Stakeholders are expecting him to turn things around at Uber.
 While he’s known for his successes, he’s faced failure several times.
 In this article, we’ll talk about the failures of Khosrowshahi and how he resolved them.

 As a PR stunt that was meant to promote the company, Khosrowshahi logged 5.5 hours serving as a courier for Uber Eats.
 Thereafter, he posted his pay for the service.
 Instead of evoking positive engagement, he got complaints instead.
 Many audiences felt outraged by the pay gap between the uber contractors and the CEO.

 As a result, Khosrowshahi found himself dealing with a publicity crisis.
 The PR stunt didn’t deliver the sort of response he was anticipating.
-Instead, it highlighted the great wealth gap between the executive and courier services.
+Instead, it highlighted the great wealth gap between the executive and courier service workers.

 After delivering 16 packages for five and half hours, his pay was $149.54.
 That means he was getting paid $27.19 per hour according to his Twitter post.
 He worked as a courier for three and a half hours on Saturday, and two hours on Sunday.
 On Saturday, he completed 3.5 hours of delivery.
-And on Sunday, he did two hours.
+On Sunday, he did 2 hours.

 Only a handful of people were intrigued by this move.
 Most of them were accusing the CEO of failing to realize that he was underpaying his full-time Uber Eats employees.
 Some of the comments read, “Try that job for a month with the same salary and see if it can pay your bills and feed your family.”
 And another tweet dared him to work as an Uber Eats employee for a month with a rate of $98 per day.
 Another user asked him to do this for a month as his only income source.

 When you look at the CEO’s monthly pay including the annual bonuses, it’s easy to see why people felt outraged.
 The pay gap between him as the CEO and an actual courier is enormous.